cktlco/crew-chief-autovoicepack/README.md

 ## Capabilities
 - automatically generate a full CrewChief voicepack from 30 seconds of any voice
+- natural sounding AI generated speech
 - supports all CrewChief phrases and sims (Assetto Corsa, ACC, iRacing, etc.)
-- surprisingly natural speech
 - no-cost, unlimited usage, run locally on your PC
 - easily replace original CrewChief commentary with fully custom phrases
 - use ANY voice you want: your own, a friend, or celebrity
-- optionally import high-quality professional voices from ElevenLabs.io (for free)
+- easily import high-quality professional voices from ElevenLabs.io (for free)
-- auto-create multiple spoken variations of each CrewChief phrase for tons
+- auto-create multiple varied speech recordings for each phrase
 - generate voice packs in any language (requires machine/human text translation)
-- fast -- 1-2 hours for tens of thousands of audio files (RTX 3090)
+- fast -- 1-2 hours for ~27,000 audio files (RTX 3090)
-- runs on any hardware, Windows/Mac/Linux, CPU-only or CUDA GPU
+- runs on any hardware, Windows/Mac/Linux, CPU-only or Nvidia GPU
 - elegantly packaged as a ready-to-use Docker image
 - friendly Python code you are encouraged to tweak
 - remove (or introduce!) swear words and regional language quirks